britram/taps-transports/draft-ietf-taps-transports.md

 as specified in {{I-D.ietf-tsvwg-sctp-dtls-encaps}}.
 The latter encapsulation is used within the WebRTC {{I-D.ietf-rtcweb-transports}} context.

+An SCTP ABORT chunk may be used to force a SCTP endpoint to close a session {{RFC4960}}, aborting the connection.

 SCTP has a well-defined API, described in the next subsection.

 ### Interface Description